-Employment Qualitative The further development of flexibility markets, with corresponding growth in DER on the network, will support the creation of additional job opportunities in GB.
+Employment The further development of flexibility markets, with corresponding growth in DER on the network, will support the creation of additional job opportunities in GB.
 This will be supported by enhanced requirements for data, analytics, and IT and telecommunication delivery from our supply chain, further supporting job opportunities.
 Market activity Our DSO, alongside other wider industry contributors, could indirectly lead to creating new business models (e.g. related to flexibility services).
 In addition, sharing network data with the wider industry and stakeholders may trigger new services to be developed.
-Electricity System efficiency Economic benefits We will improve network reliability by enhancing our outage management, modelling, and LV monitoring.
+Electricity System efficiency Economic benefits ive We will improve network reliability by enhancing our outage management, modelling, and LV monitoring.
 These support more efficient and accurate system planning.
-We will reduce transmission and distribution costs due to the avoidance of network reinforcement (where technically and economically appropriate), by impartially selecting the most cost-effective & appropriate solutions/interventions throughout RIIO-ED2.
+Qualitati We will reduce transmission and distribution costs due to the avoidance of network reinforcement (where technically and economically appropriate), by impartially selecting the most cost-effective & appropriate solutions/interventions throughout RIIO-ED2.
 In addition, network monitoring will enable us to improve our condition-based asset management and to perform network planning and congestion management more efficiently.
 Our enhanced forecasting capabilities will allow us to operate the network more efficiently, leading to lower costs.
 We will improve flexibility market operations and increase liquidity of energy markets, by impartially selecting interventions throughout RIIO-ED2, having signalled our network needs through our Network Development Plan and flexibility tenders, and fairly compared solutions using a defined set of assessment criteria.
 In addition, we will coordinate with the ESO and other DNOs to make flexibility markets more efficient (e.g. standardisation of processes, alignment in procurement).
 We will keep user participation costs low by using low-cost communication methods with users.
 We will reduce our non-technical losses by combining LV monitoring and smart meter data, to better identify non-technical losses.

-Being an enabler of the transition to Net Zero and a facilitator of more job opportunities related to smart energy and flexibility systems, we can deliver between £0.014bn and £0.062bn of benefits from the creation of new job opportunities throughout RIIO-ED2.
-We will improve the reliability of the distribution network and deliver wider benefits to customers and society in the range of £0.03bn.
+Quantitative Being an enabler of the transition to Net Zero and a facilitator of more job opportunities related to smart energy and flexibility systems, we can deliver between £0.014bn and £0.062bn of benefits from the creation of new job opportunities throughout RIIO-ED2.
+We will improve the reliability of the distribution network and deliver wider benefits to customers and society in the range of $\pounds 0.03$ bn.
 Improving our technical losses could bring benefits in the range of £0.003bn to £0.006bn throughout RIIO-ED2.

 Technological benefits Qualitative Our contribution to the technological benefits linked to innovation, digitalisation, and standardisation are very much driven by our overall Digitalisation Strategy which is a key enabler for DSO.
 We will also deliver technology benefits through the standardisation of flexibility services in coordination with other DSOs and the ESO and the development of advanced modelling and forecasting tools.

 We can share our learnings and good practices with the wider industry and facilitate the realisation of technological benefits in other sectors and businesses.

-9. Our plan shaped by stakeholder input
+9. Shaped by stakeholder input

 Since we published our DSO Strategy in June 2020, we have engaged with our stakeholders to draw on their expertise.
 This section highlights some of the feedback we received, and how that has been used to guide our prioritisation and decision making when refining our plans for RIIO-ED2.
-Further details on how stakeholders have shaped our plan can be found in Annex 3.1: Co-creating our RIIO-ED2 business plan with our stakeholders.